oussema286/fordead_package/docs/user_guides/english/04_compute_forest_mask.md

 #### OUTPUTS
 The outputs of this fourth step, in the data_directory folder, are :
-- In the folder **ForestMask**, the binary raster Forest_Mask.tif which has the value 1 on the pixels of interest and 0 elsewhere.
+- In the folder **TimelessMasks**, the binary raster Forest_Mask.tif which has the value 1 on the pixels of interest and 0 elsewhere.

 ## How to use
 ### From a script